Back to California

 What This Bill Does

-• Requires the department to assign a complaint regarding an alcohol or drug recovery facility to an analyst for investigation within 10 days after receiving it, if the complaint falls under its jurisdiction.
+• Requires the department to assign a complaint regarding an alcohol or drug recovery facility to an analyst for investigation within 10 days of receiving it if the complaint falls under its jurisdiction.

-• If the complaint does not fall under the department's jurisdiction, the department must notify the complainant in writing that they do not investigate such complaints.
+• If the department receives a complaint that does not fall under its jurisdiction, it must notify the complainant in writing that it does not investigate such complaints.

-• The department has 60 days to complete an investigation into a complaint about a recovery facility unless additional resources are needed.
+• The department has 60 days to complete an investigation into a complaint regarding a facility unless additional resources are needed.

 Who It Names or Affects